OUI Lawyer in Maine

 If you were accused of causing an accident while driving under the influence of alcohol, you could be subject to stricter penalties.
 When the victim of the accident sustained a serious bodily injury rather than just property damage, you need to ensure that you have a strong representative on your side.

-In Portland, a conviction of a third, fourth, or subsequent DUI is considered a felony DUI.
+A conviction of a third, fourth, or subsequent DUI is considered a felony DUI.
 Also, if you were accused of causing an accident which resulted in serious injury or a death, this will also be categorized as a felony.

 Ignition Interlock Device